juniorpb/juniorpb/README.md

 My name is Junior and I'm Software developer.

  - 🔥 In love with JavaScript
- - 🔥 Currently learning NodeJs and ReactJs
+ - 🔥 Currently learning Java, NodeJs and ReactJs
  - 😄 Also DevOps